xnor-gate/shibboleth_bot/README.md

 You can optionally do these:

 - To restrict the bot to a specific channel or channels, for each channel you *don't* want it in, go to its channel permissions, add the Shibboleth role as a new permissions category, and remove its "Read Messages" permission.
-(Unfortunately, [Discord doesn't seem to provide a more scalable way to do this](https://support.discord.com/hc/en-us/community/posts/360045778711-Restrict-bots-to-certain-channels-#:~:text=At%20the%20moment%2C%20the%20only,the%20more%20tedious%20it%20becomes.).)
+(Unfortunately, [Discord doesn't seem to provide a less tedious way to do this](https://support.discord.com/hc/en-us/community/posts/360045778711-Restrict-bots-to-certain-channels-#:~:text=At%20the%20moment%2C%20the%20only,the%20more%20tedious%20it%20becomes.).)
 If your channel permissions are synced with a category, you can change permissions for that category to affect all its channels.
 - If you want a visible role to mark who is playing, create a role named `Playing Shibboleth`.
 Put it lower than the bot's Shibboleth role in the role list.
 - If you want a role people can use to ping other about games, create a role named `Notify of Shibboleth Games`.
 Put it lower than the bot's Shibboleth role in the role list.
 Users can do `!notify` and `!unnotify` to get or remove this role, but the bot won't be ping it automatically.